Tweeter and the Monkey Man: Cover versions

 Canadian rock band Headstones recorded a cover of the song for their 1993 debut album Picture of Health.
 It was released as the album's third single in 1994 and became a radio hit in Canada.
 The lyrics were changed somewhat, including eliminating the implication of Tweeter changing genders and replacing some American references with Canadian ones, such as the inclusion of the band's hometown of Kingston.

 Tom Petty and the Heartbreakers performed a cover of the song several times in 2013, including the Beacon Theatre on May 20, the Bonnaroo Music & Arts Festival on June 14, and the Firefly Music Festival (Dover, DE) on June 22.
 The performance from the Beacon appears on the group's digital album Live 2013.

 P. Paul Fenech (the Meteors) covered this song on his solo album International Super Bastard in 2010.

 Freek de Jonge recorded a version in Dutch on his 2002 album Parlando, under the title "Libelle en mug".

-Moses Wiggins covered the song on the 2004 album Troubadour (renamed in 2007 Songs of Bob Dylan).